spiritedtechie/metrics-in-action/metrics-customer-api/README.md

 Setup
 -----

-1. Ensure the Address lookup stub is running.
+1) Ensure the Address lookup stub is running.
 Follow README instructions in folder.

-2. Build the application
+2) Build the application

     ./gradlew clean build

-3. Run the application from the project root
+3) Run the Spring Boot application from the project root

     java -jar build/libs/metrics-customer-api-1.0.jar

 API Usage
 ---------

-## To get a customer by id
+## To get the default customer by ID

 GET http://localhost:8080/customers/1

-## To create a customer
+## To create a new customer

 POST http://localhost:8080/customers